 Hospice Provider Change Request Between Indiana Hospice Providers

 State Form 48733/OMPP 0009 - Used when a hospice member elects to change his or her hospice provider (allowed once during a hospice benefit period).
 This form must first be submitted by the current/original provider, along with the Medicaid Hospice Discharge Form, before the change.
-Upon receipt of the discharge and change forms from the current provider, the Cooperative Managed Care Services (CMCS) hospice reviewer updates the system to reflect the date of hospice discharge.
+Upon receipt of the discharge and change forms from the current provider, the hospice reviewer updates the system to reflect the date of hospice discharge.
 At this time, the new provider can submit this form to indicate he or she is the new hospice provider.
-Processing the paperwork from the original/current provider first ensures that CMCS can authorize the paperwork of the new hospice provider with minimal interruption.
+Processing the paperwork from the original/current provider first ensures that the paperwork of the new hospice provider can be authorized with minimal interruption.

 Medicaid Hospice Discharge